 Information on coffee market actors is stored in order to perform the activities of its object, particularly those related to the development, planning and implementation of programs, projects, plans, policies, contracts, or agreements necessary to promote coffee growing in Colombia.

-In accordance with the provisions of article 8 of Law 1581 of 2012, owners may:
+In accordance with the provisions of article 8 of Law 1581 of 2012, data subjects may: